kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v7.1.17, 27 Dec 2024:
+-New: French language file.
+Thanks, Calvitix!
+-Bug-fix: Multi-rename function was sometimes still adding some objects (e.g. the sector) that shouldn't be renamed in the list of objects to rename.

 v7.1.15, 11 Nov 2024:
 -Bug-fix: The multi-rename feature was buggy. e.g. preventing the single-rename function from working.
 In this version, the right-clicked object needs to be in the selected list for the multi-rename button to be active.